R4DDER5/CZ/new-project-scope.md

 THE REDEVELOPMENT OF THE CURRENT CANDIDATE ZONE TO IMPROVE FUNCTIONALITY, SECURITY, PROCESSES, UPDATES TBC AFTER MEETING WITH ADAM

 ### PROJECT OVERVIEW
 This project will involve re-designing and re-developing existing features that are available via the 'candidate zone' portal.
-The original version was built 10 years ago and is now severly restricted via the original framework it was developed upon.
+The original version was built 10 years ago and is now severely restricted via the original framework it was developed upon.
 The main goal for a re-development of the original s improving mainly security elements.
 Security should feature as a significant part of any new system.
 Part of the rebuild should also include improving functionality and streamlining existing services offered, making it also easier to offer further future new functionality should it be requested.
 Third party data integration will be required for some external services so it also important this is considered and planned for.

 The project will seek to place itself in a highly expanding and competitive market sector of recruitment solutions, therefore it is vital to use latest technologies that provide ability to expand in order to remain successful and relevant in the sector.
 The new site will offer the ability to screen candidates, providing interactive testing capabilities, dynamic form creation and allocation, staff screening of candidates, incorporate contract management and allow data analysis/reporting to monitor effectiveness of campaigns and response rate.